pe8ter/atkinson/README.md

 # atkinson

-A web-based program for experimenting with ditering.
+A web-based program for experimenting with dithering.

 ## Serve locally